-According to the EM&A Manual and EP requirements, stack monitoring are required during the commissioning and operation phase of the Project.
+According to the EM&A Manual and EP requirements, stack monitoring are required during the operation phase of the Project.

-On-line monitoring (using continuous environmental monitoring system (CEMS) shall be carried out for the centralised air pollution unit (CAPCS), cogeneration units (CHP) and the ammonia stripping plant (ASP) during the commissioning and operation phase.
-The last calibration was carried out on 14 February 2023.
+On-line monitoring (using continuous environmental monitoring system (CEMS) shall be carried out for the centralised air pollution unit (CAPCS), cogeneration units (CHP) and the ammonia stripping plant (ASP) during the operation phase.
+Calibration was carried out in January 2023.